-Typically, orders are dispatched every Monday, Wednesday and Friday.
+Typically, after being processed, orders are dispatched every Monday, Wednesday and Friday.
 This excludes bank holidays.
 During busy seasons, we move to our daily dispatch timetable of 6 days a week, excluding Sunday.

 Orders are still processed on Sundays, but they are not dispatched until the following business day.